bullhorn/novo-elements/projects/novo-examples/src/components/aside/aside-examples.md

 ## Custom

-In the case where "Success", "Warning", and "Error" notfications aren't enough, use the custom notification.
-Custom notifcations allow any of the Bullhorn Icons to be used in the notification.
+In the case where "Success", "Warning", and "Error" notifications aren't enough, use the custom notification.
+Custom notifications allow any of the Bullhorn Icons to be used in the notification.

 <code-example example="aside-usage"></code-example>